 The Association’s Mission:

-The association facilitates the participation of remote and rural communities, Aboriginal people and community organizations in the harvest, production and access to markets for forest and freshwater foods in Ontario.
+The association facilitates the participation of remote and rural communities, Indigenous people and community organizations in the harvest, production and access to markets for forest and freshwater foods in Ontario.
 The durability of the food, the sustainability of the environment in which they grow and the well-being of the people that harvest and eat Ontario’s forest and freshwater foods is our priority.
 Through our website we improve access to information, promote fair prices for Ontario harvesters and encourage environmentally sound practices.

 A Vision for Ontario’s Forest and Freshwater Foods: